 - Virtual e-visits at clinics for established patients

-Capitalizing on this opportunity, companies such as GlobalMed are introducing new payment models for telehealth platforms such as their fixed-cost telemedicine solution for providers and hospitals ($799/month) to lower the capital requirements for health care organizations to scale telehealth services.
+Capitalizing on this opportunity, GlobalMed is introducing new payment models for telehealth platforms, such as their fixed-cost telemedicine solution for providers and hospitals ($799/month) to lower the capital requirements for health care organizations to scale telehealth services.

-CMS also recently announced their intention to maximize allowable (barring legislation) telemedicine uses to increase the momentum towards more substantial adoption by providers and patients.
+CMS also recently announced its intention to maximize allowably (barring legislation) telemedicine uses to increase the momentum towards more substantial adoption by providers and patients.

-This momentum is likely to continue throughout 2020, with corporate leaders already starting their preparations for an impending “second wave” of the virus.
-When AlphaSense polled healthcare and lifesciences professionals about how they are thinking about the “second wave,” 84% mentioned that they are currently making “second wave” preparations.
+This momentum is likely to continue throughout 2020, with corporate leaders already preparing for an impending “second wave” of the virus.
+When AlphaSense polled healthcare and life sciences professionals about their thinking about the “second wave,” 84% mentioned that they are currently making “second wave” preparations.

 Source: AlphaSense webinar poll with healthcare/life sciences professionals

 Likely, some providers, especially those involved in value-based payment modes with strong cost-based incentives, will continue to increase their use of telehealth when clinically appropriate.
-Technologies such as remote patient monitoring not only hold the potential to improve outcomes but also increase the likelihood of reducing care costs for fragile patients.
+Technologies such as remote patient monitoring hold the potential to improve outcomes and increase the likelihood of reducing care costs for fragile patients.
 This cost-savings potential is especially true for patients with costly chronic conditions such as diabetes, chronic obstructive pulmonary disease (COPD), and congestive heart failure (CHF).

-While now is a more opportune time than ever for telemedicine to expand and become a mainstay in healthcare, significant challenges still exist, If not addressed, these challenges will hinder permanent, widespread adoption.
-State boards determine medical licensing in the United States, and it is more often than not the case that providers must be licensed in a state to see patients (even virtually).
+While now is a more suitable time than ever for telemedicine to expand and become a mainstay in healthcare, significant challenges still exist; if not addressed, these challenges will hinder permanent, widespread adoption.
+For example, state boards determine medical licensing in the United States, and it is more often than not the case that providers must be approved in a state to see patients (even virtually).
 While there have been movements to harmonize licensing, such efforts have not achieved widespread support for political and economic reasons.
 This limitation makes it difficult for companies to provide sufficient scale to offer competitive specialized services to patients.

 Additionally, in many cases, especially with commercial health plans, reimbursements for telemedicine are lower than comparative in-office visits.
 This financial disincentive may lead to a situation where providers have to spend the same or more time (due to technology challenges and having to compensate for not having direct physical contact with the patient) for less revenue.

 Connectivity is also a challenge.
-In underserved areas, where telehealth could be an ideal remedy for physician shortages, there are still limitations on broadband access.
-Telemedicine requires that the patient and the provider possess stable, high-quality internet connectivity to ensure that an adequate examination can occur (or for remote monitoring, to ensure that devices are regularly updating providers on a patient’s condition).
+There are still limitations on broadband access in underserved areas, where telehealth could be an ideal remedy for physician shortages.
+Telemedicine requires that the patient and the provider possess stable, high-quality internet connectivity to ensure that an adequate examination can occur (or for remote monitoring, devices regularly update providers on a patient’s condition).

-Data also appears to indicate that telemedicine visits, as a percentage of total visits, have been declining since their peak.
-This decline is occurring even though outpatient visits have still not returned to pre-pandemic levels.
-While COVID-19 has provided a proving ground for telehealth on a large scale, providers and their support staff have yet developed workflows to integrate it into daily practice and have, as opportunity has allowed, reverted to traditional in-office visits in some cases.
+Data also indicates that telemedicine visits, as a percentage of total visits, have been declining since their peak.
+This decline occurs even though outpatient visits have still not returned to pre-pandemic levels.
+While COVID-19 has provided a proving ground for telehealth on a large scale, providers and their support staff have yet to develop workflows to integrate it into daily practice.
+As the opportunity has allowed, they have reverted to traditional in-office visits in some cases.